 1 cup spinach or kale, torn or chopped

-½ cup of your favorite veggie, diced (tomato, broccoli, asparagus, and peppers all work)
+½ cup of your favorite veggie, diced (tomato, broccoli, asparagus, and peppers are good options)

 Preheat oven to 350 F and roll pie crust into your pie plate, per package directions.